-Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2009/6 Offshoring in United Nations System Organizations 10 The executive heads of United Nations system organizations should ensure the readiness of the enterprise resource planning system and the offshore service centre before going live.
+ANNEX I: REPORTS BY THE JOINT INSPECTION UNIT RELEVANT TO THE WORK OF WFP, 2009-2010 F Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2 2009/6 Offshoring in United Nations System Organizations 10 The executive heads of United Nations system organizations should ensure the readiness of the enterprise resource planning system and the offshore service centre before going live.
 To this effect, appropriate tests should be done; and adequate staffing, infrastructural capacity, and enhanced training should be provided.
-E Under consideration See remark for recommendation 1.
-2009/6 Offshoring in United Nations System Organizations 11 The executive heads of United Nations system organizations should ensure that the accountability framework is carefully assessed and established for the offshore service centres, including the development of service level agreements and clearly defined delegation of authority, and that these are integrated into the administrative policy instruments.
-E Under consideration See remark for recommendation 1.
-2009/6 Offshoring in United Nations System Organizations 12 The executive heads of United Nations system organizations should have in place effective knowledge transfer and training plans to facilitate the transition to offshore service centres.
-Training plans should be based on the assessment and identification of training needs. Е Under consideration See remark for recommendation 1.
-2009/6 Offshoring in United Nations System Organizations 13 The executive heads of United Nations system organizations should ensure that adequate security for staff and facilities is provided; information security is ensured; and business continuity and disaster recovery planning, including an exit strategy, is prepared for offshore service centres before going live.
-E Under consideration See remark for recommendation 1.
+E Accepted WFP's experience is that the ERP system has to be ready for such a move, and how the process is to be managed in different locations needs to be clearly defined.
+Vague boundaries lead to greater inefficiencies when staff are in different locations.
+WFP Offshoring in United Nations System Organizations 11 The executive heads of United Nations system organizations should ensure that the accountability framework is carefully assessed and established for the offshore service centres, including the development of service level agreements and clearly defined delegation of authority, and that these are integrated into the administrative policy instruments.
+E Accepted Standardization, documentation and accountability are essential.
+(See remarks for recommendations 9 and 10.) Ü 2 2009/6 Offshoring in United Nations System Organizations 12 The executive heads of United Nations system organizations should have in place effective knowledge transfer and training plans to facilitate the transition to offshore service centres.
+Training plans should be based on the assessment and identification of training needs.
+E Accepted Training is part of the communication plan.
+2 2009/6 Offshoring in United Nations System Organizations 13 The executive heads of United Nations system organizations should ensure that adequate security for staff and facilities is provided; information security is ensured; and business continuity and disaster recovery planning, including an exit strategy, is prepared for offshore service centres before going live.
+E Accepted Security, business continuity and disaster recovery are part of the business plans.

-ANNEX I: REPORTS BY THE JOINT INSPECTION UNIT RELEVANT TO THE WORK OF WFP, 2009-2010

-Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2009/6 Offshoring in United Nations System Organizations 14 The executive heads of United Nations system organizations should establish regular monitoring and reporting mechanisms for offshore service centres, to demonstrate progress made in the achievement of objectives, including cost savings and improved service quality.
+ANNEX I REPORTS BY THE JOINT INSPECTION U INIT RELEVA NT TO THE WOR K OF WFP, 2009-2010 Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2009/6 Offshoring in United Nations System Organizations 14 The executive heads of United Nations system organizations should establish regular monitoring and reporting mechanisms for offshore service centres, to demonstrate progress made in the achievement of objectives, including cost savings and improved service quality.
 There should be periodic reporting thereon, internally to senior management and externally to governing bodies.
-E Under consideration See remark for recommendation 1.
+E Accepted This is an integral part of the remarks for recommendations 9 and 11.
+Such reports could be summarized and shared with external stakeholders.
 2009/6 Offshoring in United Nations System Organizations 15 The governing bodies of United Nations system organizations should exercise their oversight role in offshoring activities, including the implementation of policies, performance evaluation, and assessment of progress in achieving the objectives.
-L 2009/6 Offshoring in United Nations System Organizations 16 The executive heads of United Nations system organizations should coordinate their offshoring initiatives with a view to achieving greater efficiencies in cooperation with other organizations.
+L Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.
+2009/6 Offshoring in United Nations System Organizations 16 The executive heads of United Nations system organizations should coordinate their offshoring initiatives with a view to achieving greater efficiencies in cooperation with other organizations.
 Before offshoring, they should explore all possibilities, including insourcing to existing offshore service centres and establishing joint service centres.
 To this effect they should present their offshoring plans and ideas in the relevant High-Level Committee on Management (HLCM) working group meetings for discussion and brainstorming.
-E Under consideration See remark for recommendation 1.
+E Accepted